 Machine Learning Researcher and Software Engineer

-I’m a machine learning manager, researcher and software engineer with 14+ years of experience in developing and improving state-of-the art machine-learning research algorithms and turning them into useful, reusable code that can make life easier for researchers, software engineers, and everyone else!
+I’m a machine learning leader, researcher and data engineer with 19+ years of experience in developing and improving state-of-the art machine-learning research algorithms and turning them into useful, reusable code that can make life easier for researchers, software engineers, and everyone else!

-I’m now working with TAFE NSW, leading the Learning Analytics Team in their work to take a data-science approach, including AI and ML techniques, to improve the learning experiences for vocational training across the entirety of TAFE NSW.
+I’ve led the Learning Analytics Team at TAFE NSW for 5 years, helping grow the ability of TAFE NSW to take a data-science approach, including prototyping and evaluating AI and ML techniques, to improve the learning experiences for vocational training across the entirety of TAFE NSW.

-I have enjoyed supervising 7 PhD students over the past 7 years, and have done occasional seasonal academic work over that time as well.
+I have enjoyed supervising PhD students in the past and have done occasional seasonal academic work.

 Throughout 2017, I worked with the University of Queensland developing an exciting new Masters of Data Science, and I enjoyed developing datasets and teaching material that helps in the training of future professional data scientists.